Enkel-Digital/class-express/landing/README.md

-# vue-bulma-template
+# class-express-landing
-Template repository for scaffolding simple frontend sites with Vue and Bulma
+Landing page for Class Express app made with Vue and Bulma

 ## Project setup
 ```